Thief River Falls, Minnesota: Peder Engelstad Pioneer Village

 The Pennington County Historical Society, which was organized in the 1930s, is responsible for maintaining the Peder Engelstad Pioneer Village.
 Officially opened in 1976, the museum and village provide a living history of Thief River Falls.
 Peder Engelstad Pioneer Village, named after a local Norwegian immigrant, consists of 19 buildings with over 25,000 individual items on display.
 Buildings include seven late 19th century log houses; a Swedish Lutheran church, built in 1916; two railroad building depots and two cabooses; a one-room schoolhouse dating back to 1908; five original stores (including a blacksmith shop, general store, and beauty and barber shops); a restored two-story home; a large farm and an auto machinery building; and a museum.

 Spectator sports

 Ice hockey

 Hockey is a popular sport in Thief River Falls, much like the rest of Minnesota.
 The city has three arenas: Ralph Engelstad Arena, the Huck Olson Memorial Arena, and the old Thief River Falls arena located downtown.
-Since 2016, the city has been home to the Thief River Falls Norskies, which plays in the Canadian-based Superior International Junior Hockey League.
+From 2016 to 2020, the city was home to the Thief River Falls Norskies, who played in the Canadian-based Superior International Junior Hockey League.
+In November 2025, the Federal Prospects Hockey League (FPHL) announced an expansion team set to play at Ralph Englestad Arena starting the 2026/27 season.

 Thief River Falls, along with Grand Forks, North Dakota, hosted the 2005 World Junior Ice Hockey Championships between December 25, 2004, and January 4, 2005.
-The Ralph Engelstad Arena hosted the Thief River Falls games, one of which was broadcast on sports network, ESPN.
+The Ralph Engelstad Arena hosted the Thief River Falls games, one of which was broadcast on the sports network ESPN.